Sauvignon Blanc

 Viticulture Summary

-Gewurztraminer is quite a difficult variety to grow.
+Gewurztraminer is a difficult variety to grow.
 It has some vulnerabilities.
 As such the Viticultural team work hard to manage it through to being ripe with all elements in balance and in harmony.

 Vinification Summary